REVISED: 04/14/2026

 1. Purpose

-The Reynolds Community College Critical Communications Plan provides a general framework for coordinating communications within the college community, as well as with the media and the public, during an emergency or other critical incident.
-The plan outlines the roles, responsibilities, and procedures of key Reynolds officials and departments to ensure the prompt and accurate dissemination of information to all stakeholders.
+The Reynolds Community College Critical Communications Plan establishes a coordinated framework for communicating within the College community and with media and external stakeholders during an emergency or other critical incident.
+The plan defines the roles, responsibilities, and procedures needed to ensure prompt, accurate, and unified dissemination of information.

-• Situations causing significant distraction to staff and students
+• Events causing significant disruption to staff or students

-Examples of such events include fires, bomb threats, natural disasters, pandemics, or major crimes.
-They may also involve police investigations, protests, or other occurrences requiring a public response.
+Examples include fires, bomb threats, natural disasters, pandemics, major crimes, police investigations, protests, or any situation requiring an official public response.

 2. Objectives of the Plan

-1. Assess the situation to determine the appropriate response and type of communication required.
+1. Evaluate the situation and determine the appropriate communication response.

-2. Assemble the Critical Communications Team to establish a plan of action.
+2. Assemble the Critical Communications Team as needed to coordinate actions.

-• Communicate accurate information with one unified voice.
+• Communicate timely and accurate information using one unified voice

 3. Procedures